 Large volume solid phase extraction (LVSPE) is a collection of techniques used to extract a range of compounds of interest from large volume water samples.
 LVSPE is particularly useful when sampling compounds present in the environment at very low concentrations, where compounds would otherwise not exceed the detection limit.

 There are two methods for large volume solid phase extraction.
 The first is by active sampling (onsite LVSPE), where water is continuously pumped and compounds are directly captured by solid phase extraction (SPE) in the field.
 The second method is to collect a large volume of water (several liters) or to perform composite grab sampling of large volumes over periods of days to weeks (offsite LVSPE).
-Onsite LVSPE devices avoid the difficulties and error associated with sample transport and storage and degradation of the compounds of interest in the samples (Shulze et al., 2017).
+Onsite LVSPE devices avoid the difficulties and error associated with sample transport and storage and degradation of the compounds of interest in the samples (Schulze et al., 2017).
 Onsite LVSPE uses interchangeable cartridges, which can be tailored to the particular compound(s) of interest.
 The devices have been developed to process large volumes of water (50-1000 L) and enrich samples for use in chemical analysis and bioassays (Shulze et al., 2017).
 Alternatively, for offsite LVSPE the compounds of interest can be extracted from the water by SPE in the lab.
 XAD-extraction is an example of this method.
 Depending on the type of XAD-resins, compounds within different logKow ranges can be extracted.

 Onsite LVSPE devices can be set to automatically collect and extract samples.
 This allows for time-integrated (hours to days) concentration measurements, leading to more representative water samples.
 However, logistical preparation is needed since the device requires electricity to power the pump (Schulze et al., 2017).
 As opposed to passive samplers, with LVSPE the volume of extracted water is exactly known, allowing for more accurate ambient concentration measurements.